manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Let's see what we can do with this.

-As said, Node.js is basically a JavaScript interpreter[^note1], wrapped into a command line application instead of a web browser.
+As said, Node.js basically is a JavaScript interpreter[^note1], wrapped into a command line application instead of a web browser.
 As such, it provides an interactive console, very much like the one we already worked with.
-Simply start the `node` application, and you are on a console:
+Simply start the `node` application, and you are thrown into this interactive console:

     > node